SonarSource/echoes-react/package.json.md

 ## Dependencies

-- @mantine/core : Used as a base some components (Select, MultiSelect), currently in v6 because v7 only supports React 18
+- @mantine/core : Used as a base some components (Select, MultiSelect), currently in v6 because v7 only supports React 18.
+We had to create a patch to prevent some TS error with React 18, we will be able to drop it once we upgrade to Mantine v7.
 - @mantine/hooks : Used as a base some components (Select, MultiSelect), currently in v6 because v7 only supports React 18

 ## DevDependencies